firezone/firezone/docs/docs/user-guides/whitelist-vpn.md

 ## AWS Example

 Our goal is to configure VPN traffic to the restricted resource to be routed through a Firezone server on an EC2 instance.
+In this case Firezone is acting as a network proxy or NAT gateway to provide a single public egress IP for all the devices connected to it.

 ### Step 1 - Deploy Firezone server